realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Is there any training for the role and how is the training delivered?

 If you’re interested in receiving training for a role, consider asking this question.
 Additionally, you may want to ask how the training will be delivered, such as digitally, in-person, shadowing a current employee, or another method.
 Shadowing is when you closely observe another employee perform the role.

+Do you have any questions or hesitations about my qualifications or experience?

+If you ask this question at the end of an interview, it gives you a chance to address any concerns the interviewer may have about your work background.
+Sometimes the interviewer is interested in a particular experience that you may in fact have, but didn't include on your resume.
+This is the perfect question to address that discrepancy.